ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Digital Video Broadcasting (DVB) subtitles

 Description: This is the graphical subtitle format used in the Digital Video Broadcasting standard.
-For more information, see (#digital-video-broadcasting-dvb-subtitles) on  Digital Video Broadcasting (DVB).
+For more information see (#digital-video-broadcasting-dvb-subtitles) on  Digital Video Broadcasting (DVB).

 ### S_VOBSUB